nf-osi/nf-metadata-dictionary/README.md

 Aside from meta specific to each type (class, slot, or enum) above, terms have common meta, where the most prominent are summarized here:

 - `description`: Description to help understand the term.
-- `meaning`: This is a highly recommended and should be an ontology URI that the term maps to.
+- `meaning`: This is a highly recommended and should be an **ontology URI that the term maps to**.
-- `source`: This can be used in combination with `meaning` or when an ontology URI does not exist.
+- `source`: This can be used to supplement `meaning`, but it's most often used when an ontology URI does not exist.
   It provides a reference such as a publication.
 For example, a very novel assay will not have a real ontology concept anyway but will likely be described in a paper.
 - `notes`: Internal editor notes.